AvivJacobs/CheckerGame/README.md

 # Checkers
-Checkers game wad done in 2018 (as a project at the c# and .NET course).
+Checkers game wad completed in 2018 (as a project at the c# and .NET course).